November 7, 2024

 One of the best ways to increase your engagement rate on Instagram is to get in front of your followers.
 Literally.

 Getting your face (or members of your team’s faces) on camera will work wonders for building intimacy and deepening relationships between you and your audience.
-Trust me 😉.
+Trust me. 😉

 Not only does video help convey the personality and values of a company, therefore more effectively attracting the right kinds of followers and ideal customers; it’s also an extremely powerful way of communicating the benefits of products and services.

-In a recent study, Wyzowl, a company that makes explainer videos, revealed that 96% of people have watched an explainer video to learn more about a product or service.
+In a study, Wyzowl, a company that makes explainer videos, revealed that 96% of people have watched an explainer video to learn more about a product or service.
+And, when asked how they’d most like to learn about a product or service, ⅔ of people (66%) said they’d prefer to watch a short video.

+In 2020, we saw the rollout of Reels, the introduction of Instagram Live Shopping, and multiple new features tested on Instagram Stories.
 It’s no surprise that Instagram is focusing so heavily on video.
 In 2020, Instagram saw a 70% increase in Live views from February to March.

 After all, Instagram updates the app and adds new features in response to consumer trends.
 If video is where the platform is headed, it’s because this is how the majority of people prefer to consume content.

-If you’ve been measuring your engagement rate on how many likes your content receives, try creating content that generates other, arguably more valuable, engagement metrics.
+If you’ve been measuring your engagement rate on the number of likes and comments your content receives, try creating content that generates other, arguably more valuable engagement metrics.
+More specifically, saves and shares.
+These two engagement metrics are strong indicators of your content’s performance.

 So, why create content with these two metrics in mind?
 Because saveable and shareable content is viewed very favourably by the Instagram algorithm.
 Every time someone hits “share” or “save” it sends a positive signal to the algorithm that your account is valuable.

 Saveable content is helpful, informative content that encourages people to save to reference back later.
 Tutorials, how tos, tips and tricks, and myth-busting are all examples of saveable content ideas.
-The best content format for saveable content is typically (but not exclusively) a text- or info-graphic.
+The best content format for saveable content is typically (but not exclusively) a text or infographic.

 Shareable content is content that evokes an emotion in the viewer.
 Think about what makes you want to share an image or video with your friends and family in the DMs, or your wider community via Instagram Stories.